chris-backes/weather-dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```

+## Description

+This web app responds to user requests for weather in specific locations by fetching data from a server side API and inputting that data into the HTML.
+The website utilizes HTML, CSS, and JavaScipt, along with BootStrap and JQuery.

+Previous searches are stored in local storage, and upon the page load, those previous searches are pulled up and displayed below the search.
+The stored results are limited to eight most recent and unique searches, to prevent the list from running too long.

+There are two fetch requests, becausue the second one requires data from the first.